Rudy Lai

 1 updates

-Ryder partners with autonomous tech firm Aurora to pilot on-site fleet maintenance with embedded Ryder technicians at Aurora's terminal aiming to maximize autonomous truck utilization.
+Ryder collaborated with Aurora to pilot on-site fleet maintenance for autonomous trucks, embedding Ryder technicians in Aurora’s terminals to maximize autonomous truck utilization.

 2022 Q3: no updates